phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 ## Terminology

-This section enumerates terms that you'll see used throughout the internal and external documentation.
+This section enumerates types that you'll see used throughout the internal and external documentation.
 In no particular
 order:

 * CircuitElement - a model object that can participate in a circuit, such as a Wire, Resistor, Battery, etc.